marhs/pokerai/README.md

 For comparisions and hand-rank, I use Peter Norvig's code (poker.py)

-I will implement some learning techniques later, because at this moment the bot only simulates a lot of games and calculates the strenght of it's hand.
+I will implement some learning techniques later, because at this moment the bot only uses a Montecarlo approach to calculate the strenght of its hand.